dbt-labs/docs.getdbt.com/website/docs/guides/dbt-ecosystem/dbt-python-snowpark/12-machine-learning-training-testing.md

 description: "Machine Learning: training and prediction"
 ---

 We’re ready to start training a model to predict the driver’s position.
 Now is a good time to pause and take a step back and say, usually in ML projects you’ll try multiple algorithms during development and use an evaluation method such as cross validation to determine which algorithm to use.
-You can definitely do this in your dbt project, but for the content of this lab we’ll have decided on using a logistic regression to predict position (we actually tried some other algorithms using cross validation outside of this lab such as k-nearest neighbors and a support vector classifier that didn’t perform well as well as the logistic regression and a decision tree that overfit).
+You can definitely do this in your dbt project, but for the content of this lab we’ll have decided on using a logistic regression to predict position (we actually tried some other algorithms using cross validation outside of this lab such as k-nearest neighbors and a support vector classifier but that didn’t perform as well as the logistic regression and a decision tree that overfit).

-There’s 3 areas to break down as we go since we are working at the intersection all within one model file:
+There are 3 areas to break down as we go since we are working at the intersection all within one model file:
 1. Machine Learning
 2. Snowflake and Snowpark
-3. dbt python models
+3. dbt Python models

-If you haven’t seen code like this before or use joblib files to save machine learning models we’ll be going over them at a high level and you can explore the links for more technical in-depth along the way!
-Because snowflake and dbt have abstracted away a lot of the nitty gritty about serialization and storing our model object to be called again we won’t go into too much detail here.
+If you haven’t seen code like this before or use joblib files to save machine learning models, we’ll be going over them at a high level and you can explore the links for more technical in-depth along the way!
+Because Snowflake and dbt have abstracted away a lot of the nitty gritty about serialization and storing our model object to be called again, we won’t go into too much detail here.
 There’s *a lot* going on here so take it at your pace!

 ## Training and saving a machine learning model